DOEE works to implement innovative stormwater retrofits around the District.

 - Palisades Community Center Stormwater Retrofit Project

-- Perfecting Percolation in District Parklands: Testing Soil Amendment Techniques and Subsoiling on Compacted Urban Land in DC
+- Perfecting Percolation in District Parklands: Applying Soil Amendment and Decompaction Techniques on Compacted Urban Land

 - RiverSmart Washington Stormwater Retrofit Project